 Our Knowledge Action Networks (KANs) bring together innovators from academia, policy, business, civil society and more to address the world’s most pressing sustainability challenges.

-Knowledge-Action Networks are collaborative frameworks that facilitate highly integrative sustainability research.
+KANs are collaborative frameworks that facilitate highly integrative sustainability research on some of today’s most pressing global environmental challenges.
 Their aim is to generate the multifaceted knowledge needed to inform solutions for complex societal issues.

 The objectives of the Knowledge-Action Networks are to:

 - identify and respond to society’s needs for scientific knowledge to successfully undertake the transformation to sustainability

 - generate integrated knowledge that is relevant to decision-makers

 - develop and cultivate research that is solution-driven, inter- and trans-disciplinary

 - add value to research that is or has been carried out already

 Contributions to Knowledge-Action Networks are on a voluntary basis through members, projects or groups with the appropriate expertise and an interest in putting their expertise into the broader context of sustainability research addressed by Future Earth.

 What is the scope of the Knowledge-Action Networks?